cybergarage/uecho/doc/controller_overview.md

 ## Next Steps

-Let's check the following documentations to know the controller functions of uEcho in more detail.
+Let's check the following documentation to know the controller functions of uEcho in more detail.

 - [Inside of uEcho Controller](./controller_inside.md)
 - [Examples](./examples.md)